 Let's remember how common stocks work.
 You need a license to trade at the stock exchange, which allows you to buy, sell and hold stocks in your trading account.

 Of course, this whole process can be greatly simplified by paying stockbrokers or entire agencies, who will set up your account, conduct transactions, and advise you on acquiring profitable stocks.
-Ownership of traditional stock provides much broader opportunities to participate in the development of the company and generate profits.
+Ownership of traditional stock provides much broader opportunities to participate in the company's development and generate profits.

 However, this has several limitations regarding exchange hours, length of transactions, or additional regulation by various institutions.
 Moreover, there can be many additional complications for those outside the jurisdiction of the United States.